hegelocampus/notes/linux/tcp_ip.md

 	- Anycast addresses bring load balancing to the network layer by allowing packets to be delivered to whichever of several destinations is closest in terms of network routing.

 ## IP Addresses
+- With the exception of multicast addresses, **Internet addresses consist of a network portion and a host portion**
+  - The network portion identifies a logical network to which the address refers.
+  - The host portion identifies a node on that network.
+- IPv4
+  - Addresses are 4 bytes long and the boundary between network and host portions is set administratively.
+  - Written as decimal numbers, one for each byte, separated by periods; for example 209.85.171.147.
+The leftmost byte is the most significant and is always part of the network portion.
+  - When 127 is the first byte it denotes the "loopback network"
+	- This is a fictitious network that has no real hardware interface and only one host.
+	- **The loopback address 127.0.0.1 always refers to the current host.** Its symbolic name is "localhost"
+- IPv6
+  - Addresses are 16 bytes long and the network portion and host portion are always 8 bytes each.
+  - IPv6 addresses and their text-formatted equivalents are a bit more complicated.
+You can find details about them on page 394.

+## Routing
+- **Routing** is the process of directing a packet through the maze of networks that stand between its source and its destination.
+- Routing information takes the form of rules ("routes"), such as "To reach network A, send packets through machine C." There can also be a default route that tells what to do with packets bound for a network to which no explicit route exists.
+- Routing information is stored in a table in the kernel.
+  - Each table entry has several parameters, including a mask for each listed network.
+  - To route a packet to a particular address, the kernel picks the most specific of the matching routes - that is the one with the longest mask.
+  - **If the kernel finds no relevant route and no default route, it returns a "network unreachable" ICMP error to the sender.**
+- "Routing" is commonly used to mean two distinct things:
+  - Looking up a network address in the routing table as part of the process of forwarding a packet towards its destination.
+  - Building the routing table in the first place.

+### Routing tables
+- You can view a machine's routing table with `ip route show`
+- An entry's gateway field must contain the full IP address of a local network interface or adjacent host; on Linux kernels it can be 0.0.0.0 to invoke the default gateway.
+- **A host can route packets only to gateway machines that are reachable through a directly connected network.** The local host's job is limited to moving packets one hop closer to their destinations, so it is pointless to include information about nonadjacent gateways in the local routing table.
+- Routing tables can be configured statically, dynamically, or with a combination of both.
+  - Static routes remain in the routing table as long as the system is up.
+	- They are often set at boot time from one of the system startup scripts.
+	- A static route can be entered explicitly with the `ip` command.
+	- Most machines on a local area network have only one way to get out to the rest of the network, so the routing problem is easy.
+A default route added at boot time suffices to point towards the way out.
+  - Dynamic routes are required on more complicated network topologies.
+	- Dynamic routing is implemented by a daemon process that maintains and modifies the routing table.
+This daemon communicates with daemons on different hosts to discover the topology of the network and to figure out how to reach distant networks.
+There are several different daemons available to preform this task.

+## DHCP: The Dynamic Host Configuration Protocol
+- When you plug a device or computer into a network, it usually obtains an IP address for itself on the local network, sets up an appropriate default route, and connects itself to a local DNS server. **The Dynamic Host Configuration Protocol (DHCP)** is what makes this possible.
+- DHCP lets a DHCP client "lease" a variety of network and administrative parameters from a central server that is authorize to distribute them.
+- Leasable parameters include:
+  - IP addresses and netmasks
+  - Gateways (default routes)
+  - DNS name servers
+  - Syslog hosts
+  - WINS servers, X font servers, proxy servers, NTP servers.
+  - TFTP servers (for loading a boot image)
+- Clients must report back to the DHCP server periodically to renew their leases.
+  - If a lease is not renewed it will eventually expire, making it free to be reassigned by the DHCP server.
+  - The lease period is configurable, but it is typically quite long (hours or days).

+## Basic Network Configuration
+- Here is the process to add a new machine to a local network:
+  - Assign a unique IP address and hostname
+  - Configure network interfaces and IP addresses
+  - Set up a default route and perhaps fancier routing.
+  - Point to a DNS name server to allow access to the rest of the Internet.
+- If you rely on DHCP for basic provisioning, most of the configuration chores for a new machine are performed on the DHCP server rather than a new machine itself.
+- **After making any change that might affect startup, always reboot to verify that the machine comes back up correctly.** This will save you if 6 months later when the power failed and the machine isn't booting and you have no idea why.

+### DNS configuration
+- **DNS configuration** is set in the `/etc/resolv.conf` file.
+  - This file lists the DNS domains that should be searched to resolve names that are incomplete and the IP address of the name servers to contact for name lookups.
+  - This should list the "closest" stable name server first as the servers are contacted in order.